 Data stewards can link two identities to create a single, surviving Link ID.
 They can also unlink previously linked identities.

 When a data steward links identities, they are selecting one entire Link ID (which includes all source records assigned to that Link ID) and combining that Link ID with a second Link ID.
 The selected Link ID is ‘linked into’ the second Link ID.
-The source records all become assigned to the second, surviving, Link ID, indicating they all represent one person.
+The source records all become assigned to the second, surviving, Link ID, indicating they all represent one entity.

 When a data steward unlinks one or more source records (each source record is made up of Source + Native ID) from a previously linked ID, they are selecting a subset of source records within a Link ID and splitting those selected source records out into a new Link ID.
-This indicates that they represent a different person.
+This indicates that they represent a different entity.

 You can view, link, or unlink source records in two different places:

 Search – You can use the search tab to search and retrieve any identity records in Provider Data Management through a demographic search or ID lookup.
 Identity records retrieved in search mode can then be viewed in the Workspace -- a sort of 'scratch space' where you can work with your records.
 Refer to Viewing identities in the Workspace for more information.

 Task – From the Task Queue, Provider Data Management has proactively detected and queued up data stewardship ‘tasks’ for the user to view, based on conditions present in the data at the time the source records were posted to Provider Data Management.
 Refer to Assigning and managing stewardship tasks for more information.

 Two identities with different Link IDs can be linked by a data steward.
 When identities are linked, all of the source records from both identities will be combined into a single identity with a single Link ID.